 Apple's Magic Mouse isn't for everyone.
 It's got multi-touch gesture support and is rechargeable, but many people would still trade fancy features for a traditional mouse.
 A good mouse is nothing to scoff at — you use them every day, and you're going to want one that is comfortable and has all the features you want, whether you work from home or in the office.
+If you pick up one of the best Magic Mouse alternatives, you'll be able to truly turn your MacBook into the best MacBook it can be.
 So, if you don't like the Magic Mouse that came with your Mac, you can and should get something else.
-Here are our top choices!
+Here are the best Magic Mouse alternatives!

 Also known as the Triathalon Mouse, Logitech's low-cost wireless mouse is a great option for most people.
 It's called the Triathalon Mouse because it has three Bluetooth device connections.
 You can use it with your iMac Pro at home, your MacBook Pro on the go, and your PC at work.

 SteelSeries makes an impeccable gaming mouse with nearly zero lag, pinpoint accurate crosshair placement, and the lowest lift-off detection around.
-Its buttons and weight balance is highly customizable for even the pickiest gamer.
+Its buttons and weight balance are highly customizable for even the pickiest gamer.

 If you're looking for a basic mouse with no bells and whistles, and you don't want to pay a lot for it, Amazon makes a reliable, simple mouse with no frills in your choice of fun colors.
 It also costs less than a large pizza.

-If you're looking for something that has a slim and flat profile, much like the Magic Mouse, the Logitech Pebble is a great choice.
+If you're looking for something with a slim and flat profile, much like the Magic Mouse, the Logitech Pebble is a great choice.
 It does use a USB receiver, but it has a very quiet click, left and right-click buttons, and a tactile and responsive scroll wheel.

 Some love the Logitech MX Master 3 because of the shape, while others like it because of its ability to track anywhere (even frosted glass) or because it's rechargeable.
 If you have multiple computers or supported tablets, you can switch between them easier than ever here, too.